ivangka/cli-order-executor/README.md

 All variations

 ```
-!go [symbol]     — shows open orders for the symbol
+!gl [symbol]     — shows limit orders for the symbol
-!go              — shows all open orders
+!gl              — shows all limit orders
 ```

 **Example:**

 ```
-!go btcusdt
+!gl btcusdt
 ```

-This command displays open orders for `BTCUSDT`.
+This command displays limit orders for `BTCUSDT`.

 ### Send test API request `!ping`